 Finding that balance is hard.
 You don’t want a character the readers don’t feel connected to.
 And you don’t want to mistake an unreliable narrator for a villain (though they sometimes are).

 Want to write your own unreliable narrator?
 Let’s talk about it!

 What is an unreliable narrator?

 An unreliable narrator is a character who is telling a story and, for whatever reason or in whatever way, the story lacks credibility.
-You’ve probably been exposed to lots of stories with this type of narration, whether you’ve realized or not—we’ll cover some popular examples in a bit—and it’s a literary device that you can apply to your own stories.
+You’ve probably been exposed to lots of stories with this type of narration.
+Whether you’ve realized or not.
+We’ll cover some popular examples in a bit, it’s a literary device that you can apply to your own stories.

 Before we get further into unreliable narrators, let’s cover the different types of narrative perspective and which ones are best suited for unreliable characters.

 To start, let’s talk about different possible narrative perspectives.
 First, second, third limited, and third omniscient.
 You’re probably familiar with narrative perspectives, but I’ll briefly cover them just in case.